m1a7/ObjCnalization/README.md

 ### Built-in expressions

 Built-in expressions as name suggest are shared expressions built into framework and available to use with zero configuration.
 They are separated by country and not all country have its own built-in expressions.
-For now there are e.g. Base built-in expressions and Polish built-in expressions.
+For now there are e.g. Base built-in expressions and Russian built-in expressions.
 Base expressions are available in every country and there are very generic to match all countries pluralization/cardinal numbering logic.

 List of supported built-in shared expressions: